TameurMerad/FritJaj/README.md

 -using native dev language KOTLIN for better performance

+-sharedpreference using json file to save the arraylist of the recyclerview

 - ...

-missing :

--room data base or sharedpreference using json file to save the arraylist of the recyclerview